VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 When first run, it is necessary to modify the configuration settings.
 See :ref:`settings`.

-Then, the usual operation would be to do several queries on the node (network/plugin) and, if an errors occurs, modify node software code.
+Then, the usual operation would be to do several queries on the node (network/plugin) and, if any errors occur, modify node software code.
 Iterate until documents are validating without errors.